Harley-Davidson® confirms the annual European Bike Week around Lake Faak in Carinthia, Austria, from 7 to 12 September 2021.

 Kolja Rebstock, Harley-Davidson Regional Vice President, Managing Director EMEA and DACH, added: “I am delighted that this year the European Bike Week can go on, and I would like to say a big thank you to all our team and local partners who make this event possible.
 And of course I thank all the riders who make it the great success it has always been.
 Events are the heart of our identity and our culture and we can't wait for 7 September for the start of European Bike Week 2021 ″.

-Harley-Davidson is committed to informing attendees by updating them on any restrictions on rallies or travel which could be reintroduced in Austria or in the surrounding countries, and to change the format of the event if deemed necessary for safety purposes, and undertakes to rekindle the passion for motorcycle events as soon as possible.
+Harley-Davidson is committed to informing participants by updating them on any gathering or travel restrictions that may be reintroduced in Austria or in the surrounding countries, and to change the format of the event if deemed necessary for safety purposes, and undertakes to rekindle the passion for motorcycle events as soon as possible.

 For more information you can visit the Villach site.